rohan-sharma82/Customer-Churn-RFC-Model-/README.md

 Mean CV score: 0.929
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.